bvdcode/Octockup/README.md

 - **Incremental Backups:** Save only the necessary changes with each backup.
 - **Connecting Various Sources:** You can connect YouTube, SSH, FTP, and many other sources to gather data.
 - **Web Interface:** User-friendly web interface for managing all application functions.
+- **Data Deduplication:** Efficient storage usage by avoiding duplicate data.
+- **Encryption:** All backup data is encrypted before leaving the server using AES-GCM.
+- **Dual Database Support:** Supports both SQLite (default) and PostgreSQL for flexible data management.

 ---